 You have to constantly rememeber the fact that this will be your home, and you're going to want and need certain things to be comfortable in it as a family of 4.
 Any size family, really.
 Especially if you're going to be in Texas building it during the summer months, and then living in it, to be able to stay "not hot" to "barely cool" in a metal tube bus, a beefy electrical system is going to be in order to power any sort of AC and your portable electronics.

 Safety is always the number one concern.
 Electric issues, water leaks, engine trouble, making sure the vehicle and chassis itself is in good shape.
 You don't want to settle for less than you need because of time frame issues.
 Money is clearly always a concern, and a big project like this can get really expensive, really fast.
 The last thing you want to do is buy a bus, gut it and then run out of enthusiasm and/or money, then have trouble selling a half shell commercial bus.
 A nightmare for insurance, even more so, since insurance companies shun Skoolie conversions as is.

-Front nose buses are nicer because they are much quieter while you are driving, since the engine is in the back.
-I know with my dog-nose bus, it's starting to get really loud, especially after driving for hours and hours.
+Depending on the look you're after, flat-front buses can be nicer because they are much quieter while driving, since the engine is in the back.
+I know with my dog-nose bus, the engine gets to be pretty loud and annoying, especially after hours and hours of driving.
 As far as finding a bus, I would google "school bus sales San Antonio" or "buses for sale" "school bus auctions," look on eBay Motors and local Craigslist ads.